delete_bonds group-ID style arg keyword ...

 Note that the choice of remove and special options affects how 1-2, 1-3, 1-4 pairwise interactions will be computed across bonds that have been modified by the delete_bonds command.

-This command requires inter-processor communication to coordinate the deleting of bonds.
+This command requires inter-processor communication to acquire ghost atoms, to coordinate the deleting of bonds, angles, etc between atoms shared by multiple processors.
 This means that your system must be ready to perform a simulation before using this command (force fields setup, atom masses set, etc).
+Just as would be needed to run dynamics, the force field you define should define a cutoff (e.g. through a pair_style command) which is long enough for a processor to acquire the ghost atoms its needs to compute bond, angle, etc interactions.